Aider-AI/aider/website/_posts/2024-07-01-sonnet-not-lazy.md

 ---
 title: Sonnet is the opposite of lazy
-excerpt: Claude 3.5 Sonnet represents a step change in AI coding.
+excerpt: Claude 3.5 Sonnet can easily write more good code than fits in one 4k token API response.
 highlight_image: /assets/sonnet-not-lazy.jpg
 nav_exclude: true
 ---